alexlancer/Codeigniter-4-Chat-Tutorial-Files/README.md

 # Codeigniter 4 Websocket Chat Tutorial Files
-This repository contains files only related to the youtube tutorial.
+This repository contains CSS & HTML files only related to the youtube tutorial.
+And are intended to speed up the youtube tutorial on CodeIgniter 4 Chat Tutorial.

 ## The whole project files can be found here
 https://github.com/alexlancer/Codeigniter-4-Chat-Tutorial